ereakes/IBM-Telco-Churn-Dash-Regression/README.md

 The services and demographics pages were meant to be able to provide information on a wide range of parameters.
 Power BI's parameter feature was use to increase the interactivity of this page with a category tree to allow users to explore how different parameters interact with each other.

-The County page uses a county selection (counties were matched with ZIP codes provided in the IBM dataset in R) mainly due to the fact my laptop couldn't handle displaying all of the zip codes at once.
+The County page uses a county selection (counties were matched with ZIP codes provided in the IBM dataset using R and a ZIP to county file) mainly due to the fact my laptop couldn't handle displaying all of the zip codes at once.
 Selection can be through the county map or a list of the county names and then the individual zip codes will be displayed with their churn ratio as a legend.

 Analysis
 Using the top variables impacting churn likelihood to monitor those with high CLTV scores would be key in maintaining a manageable churn ratio.
 Using the regression model on additional data would help improve understanding of the model's performance and allow for monitoring for customers at risk of leaving.